Hardhat-Enterprises/AutoAudit/docs/ci_cd_pipeline.md

 ## Overview

-This document details the design, usage, and maintenance of the AutoAudit CI/CD pipeline implemented via GitHub Actions.
+This document outlines the design, usage, and maintenance of the AutoAudit CI/CD pipeline, which is implemented using GitHub Actions.
 It covers pipeline stages, environment configuration, deployment processes, rollback strategies, and troubleshooting.

 ## Pipeline Architecture

 The pipeline is defined in `.github/workflows/ci_cd.yml` and consists of the following stages:

 1. **Checkout Code**
-   Clones the repository and checks out the relevant branch with submodules, if any.
+   Clones the repository and checks out the relevant branch, including any submodules.

 2. **Dependency Installation**
    Installs Python dependencies using `pipenv` and Node.js dependencies using `npm ci` for deterministic installs.